wpmetabox/docsv2/docs/tutorials/create-subscription-form-connect-to-mailchimp.md

 ![The IDs are auto-generated](https://i.imgur.com/B4p8GvN.png)

-## Step 3: Display the subscription form on the front-end
+## 3. Displaying the subscription form on the front-end

 To display the subscription form on the website, which means displaying the custom fields on the frontend, and allow users to fill in the fields right on the frontend, you need to use the [MB Frontend Submission](https://metabox.io/plugins/mb-frontend-submission/) extension.